kyadthare/myproject/README.md

 ####Key Features
 * Responsive UI is used to build front end.
 So this application can be accessible from multiple devices - laptop, tablet, mobile phone etc.
 * In addition to search based on name, type etc, it allows to search providers within a radius from a given city.
-* provider locations are marked in the google map which can be shown/hidden (default = hidden)
+* Provider locations are marked in the google map which can be shown/hidden (default = hidden)
-* results can be sorted in either ascending or descending order based on name, type, city or star rating
+* Results can be sorted in either ascending or descending order based on name, type, city or star rating
-* pagination is provided to control display of large number of result sets.
+* Pagination is provided to control display of large number of result sets.
-* when a change is committed to master branch in the Github, application is rebuilt and deployed to Bluemix automatically by Travis CI service.
+* When a change is committed to master branch in the Github, application is rebuilt and deployed to Bluemix automatically by Travis CI service.
-* during every build JUnits are run by Travis CI automatically.
+* During every build JUnits are run by Travis CI automatically.

 ####Known issues/constraints
-* if vicinity is specified in the search criteria for example '10 miles from Aberdeen', and result set is too large, it takes about a minute to fetch results.
-Since we don't know the exact requirement of 'search providers in the vicinity', we have used driving distance between the two cities and not the physical distance(which is faster).
+* If vicinity is specified in the search criteria for example '10 miles from Aberdeen', and result set is too large, it takes about a minute to fetch results.
+Since we don't know the exact requirement of 'search providers in the vicinity', we have used driving distance between the two cities and not the physical distance (which is faster).
 We have some ideas to improve, but since it is a POC, not implemented.
-* Since we have used Bluemix's free plan(Turtle) for DB service, this allows only 4 concurrent connections.
+* Since we have used Bluemix's free plan (Turtle) for DB service, this allows only 4 concurrent connections.
 So this may hit performance when more number of people access the application.

 This application is built using latest open source technologies to demonstrate IBM Curam Implementation team’s capability.
 The GitHub is used as a source code management and version control tool which hosts the application codebase (Code Repository).
 The GitHub is configured with the Travis CI tool which integrates the application code and deploys on cloud based PaaS environment seamlessly.
 Application is accessible from a publicly available URL.

 Following sections describe the Research and Software Development Life cycle followed in this project with implications from the best practices followed in the IBM Labs.

 ##Application Setup guide:
 The ‘Care Provider Search’ App has been deployed already in PaaS environment at  IBM Bluemix.
-You can access the application by clicking on the url: http://careprovider.mybluemix.net.
+You can access the application by clicking on the URL: http://careprovider.mybluemix.net.

 ##Deployment Instructions
 ###Development environment: